p1x3l101-10/gtnh-2-packwiz/DEPENDANCIES.md

 NOTE: sometimes `cURLpp`'s pkgconf file has a broken version field, you can build with the flag `-DBAD_CURLPP_VERSION_FORMAT` to get around this.
 THIS WILL NOT CHECK THE VERSIONS, YOU HAVE BEEN WARNED

-The minimum versions here are the lib versions I developed with, there are no guaruntees that this program works with older versions, but it might.
+The minimum versions here are the lib versions I developed and tested with, there are no guaruntees that this program works with older versions, but it might.
 I will not help you much if the versions are outdated though, I will just tell you to update the libs first unless this is definitavly a problem with my program (I will still tell you to update tho).

 ---
 # Lib versions